Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

 ## Power Consumption

-When operating, the power consumption of OPTIGA™ is limited to meet the requirements regarding the power limitation set by the Host.
+When operating, the power consumption of OPTIGA™ Trust M is limited to meet the requirements regarding the power limitation set by the Host.
 The power limitation is implemented by utilizing the current limitation feature of the underlying HW device in steps of 1 mA from 6mA to 15 mA with a